jakesee/dem/README.md

     dem.read("022k13_0300_deme.dem");

 ### Sample DEM files
-To get DEM files for testing, please visit http://www.geobase.ca/geobase/en/data/cded/index.html
+To get DEM files for testing, please visit https://dds.cr.usgs.gov/pub/data/DEM/250/.
+Please Also see wikipedia entry for [USGS DEM](https://en.wikipedia.org/wiki/USGS_DEM) for alternative sources if the above does not work.